-- swellings (fat, fluid, foetus, flatus, faeces) - movement on respiration - pulsation and peristalsis (position light to shine across abdomen and kneel or stoop down to look across abdomen)
+- scars - hernia

-Palpation of the abdomen:
+- pulsation and peristalsis (position light to shine across abdomen and kneel or stoop down to look across abdomen) - Palpation of the abdomen:

 Before you start, ask if there is any pain.
 Lightly palpate each quadrant first.
 Start away from the location of the pain.
 The hand should be flat and the fingers should be flexed at the MCPJ.
 Then palpate more deeply.
 This is only a guide.
 Use any method that allows you to feel structures in the patient's abdomen.